oszuidwest/bash-functions/README.md

 ask_user "SSL" "n" "Do you want Let's Encrypt to get a certificate for this server? (y/n)" "y/n"
 ```

+All functions are documented inline with their parameters.

 ### Note
 This script should be run on a Unix-like system, such as Linux, that uses the Bash shell and 'apt' package manager.
 Certain functions specifically check for these conditions and will exit if they are not met.